AbsaOSS/pramen/README.md

 * Extendable
   - If your data source or sink is not supported by Pramen yet?
 You can implement your own very easy.
 * Built-in support of various relational database sources
-  - Pramen already supports getting data from the following RDMS: PostgreSQL, Oracle Data Warehouse, Microsoft SQL Server, Denodo Virtualized and other standard JDBC compliant data sources
+  - Pramen already supports getting data from the following RDMS: PostgreSQL, MySql, Oracle Data Warehouse, Microsoft SQL Server, Denodo Virtualized and other standard JDBC compliant data sources

 # Typical Use Case and Benefits